cloudfoundry/bosh-bootloader/plan-patches/acm-aws/README.md

 ## acm-aws

+This plan patch is no longer supported, bbl now uses Network Load Balancers on AWS.
+They don't support ACM to issue load balancers.
+For this to work you'd need to modify this plan patch to override the Load Balancers to use Application Load Balancers.

 This is a patch for using AWS Certificate Manager to issue load balancer TLS certs.

 First you're going to need a Route53 Zone for your system domain.
 ACM will verify that you own the domain